NorthernMechatronics/tflm_digits/training_files/README.md

 For the most part, CNNs usually have different layers stacked on top of each other in which each layer accepts one input tensor and provides one output tensor.
 In Keras, this is called a [sequential model](https://keras.io/guides/sequential_model/) because the layers are ordered one after the other.

-There are a couple of ways to do this:
+There are several ways to do this:

 ```
 # First way